I’m going to start this article with a big, beautiful disclaimer…

 This does several helpful things.
 On the practical side, it gives when the need is highest.
 A kid graduating from high school is the one who needs plates, sheets, and a chunk of money for first/last/security deposits on an apartment.
 It also removes the expectation that peers will contribute, eliminating the risk that young people might go into debt to save face.

 On the more ephemeral side, it also erodes sexism, heteronormativity, and the patriarchy (my second-favorite kind of erosion, after glacial).
-It weakens the patriarchal idea that entering into a monogamous relationship is something that needs to be rewarded and socially reinforced.
+This would weaken the patriarchal idea that entering into a monogamous relationship is something that needs to be rewarded and socially reinforced.
 It includes people who might otherwise be left out (for example, aromantic people who have no interest in a committed partnership).
 It dignifies the stage of young adulthood by acknowledging its challenges, which are often logistical and financial.

 Best of all, it gives everyone a more equal footing from which to seek love and partnership.
 One of the most common reasons people stay in toxic relationships is because they don’t have the money to leave.
 And the single most statistically impoverished demographic in the United States is women aged 18-24.
 One in four fall below the poverty line.